openpracticelibrary/openpracticelibrary/src/pages/practice/group-launch-facilitation.md

 ---
 templateKey: practice-page
-title: Group Launch (Program Launch, Division Launch, Department Launch)
+title: Group Launch - for Programs, Divisions and Departments
 subtitle: To successfully form and launch a group of interdependent teams by aligning them around a shared purpose, establishing clear workflows, clarifying decision-making authority, and fostering effective collaboration.